AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 Vienna, VA 10/13/2024</br>
 AC8L@ARRL.NET

+### Notes for the ABS v2 release

+Version 2 has incorporated many of useful feedback provided through the feedback of a first group buy organized by Cal (AD8Q) and Stan (KC7XE) and is actively discussed on QRP Labs groups.io forum.

 # Build steps at a glance

 **WARNING!
 Before you proceed with spending money and time, please take a note that the battery mod is compatible with QMX+ 12V build only!!!
 Do not use it with QMX+ built for 9V power supply, you will damage the rig!!!**